Go to search feature Go to content

 The fourth commandment in the article explains:

 Many companies operate in fear of being locked into a specific Cloud service provider (CSP), so they look for ways to mitigate that risk.
-A common pattern is an overreliance on containers, which can be expensive and time consuming and keep businesses from realizing the genuine benefits available from CSPs.
+A common pattern is an overreliance on containers, which can be expensive and time consuming and keep businesses from realising the genuine benefits available from CSPs.

 In the SEB Cloud Core Team, we always search for a Cloud native solution whenever we're lacking a feature.
-It doesn't always necessarily correspond to a single CSP service or even multiple ones (sometimes we simply have to build it ourselves), but we always try to minimize the effort we need to put into a given feature, and rely heavily on the expertise of the major Cloud providers.
+It doesn't always necessarily correspond to a single CSP service or even multiple ones (sometimes we simply have to build it ourselves), but we always try to minimise the effort we need to put into a given feature, and rely heavily on the expertise of the major Cloud providers.
 Reinventing the wheel makes it a lot harder to make progress.

 Work with Infrastructure as Code (IaC)